-From the onslaught of the COVID-19 pandemic, after-school programs have taken a back seat to the safety of educators and students.
-There were other things that took priority, like adjusting to a remote learning environment.
-Teachers and other educators have been notoriously overworked and underpaid, leaving little time or room to support after-school programs.
+From the onslaught of the COVID-19 pandemic, afterschool programs have taken a back seat to the safety of educators and students.
+Other things took priority, like adjusting to a remote learning environment.
+Teachers and other educators have been notoriously overworked and underpaid, leaving little time or room to support afterschool programs.
 Because of this, many programs were abandoned.
 However, they are beginning to see a resurgence.
-Let’s take a look at the rejuvenation of after-school programs.
+Let’s take a look at the rejuvenation of afterschool programs.

-One of the main reasons that after-school programs screeched to a halt in 2020 and 2021 was the lack of funding.
-Especially for low-income school districts, much of the public school funding went to supporting remote learning programs, which left less money for things like tutoring.
-In order to have after-school programs during the pandemic, more money would be required to provide PPE and other COVID interventions.
+One of the main reasons that afterschool programs screeched to a halt in 2020 and 2021 was the lack of funding.
+Especially for low-income school districts, much of the public school funding went to supporting remote learning programs, leaving less money for tutoring.
+In order to have afterschool programs during the pandemic, more money would be required to provide PPE and other COVID interventions.

-In November 2021, a similar study by Afterschool Alliance reported that nearly half the amount of children surveyed was going to after-school programs as compared to before the pandemic.
-According to the survey, “Two in five programs (38%) that are physically open have to wait lists, and program leaders across the board report that after-school students and their families are struggling with food insecurity, need community resources, and face social/emotional challenges.”
+In November 2021, a similar study by Afterschool Alliance reported that nearly half the number of children surveyed went to afterschool programs compared to before the pandemic.
+According to the survey, “Two in five programs (38%) that are physically open have wait lists, and program leaders across the board report that afterschool students and their families struggle with food insecurity, need community resources, and face social/emotional challenges.”

 The resurgence of after-school programs

-As educators and school districts become more well adjusted with the “new normal,” after-school programs are beginning to have a comeback.
+As educators and school districts adjust to the “new normal,” afterschool programs are beginning to come back.
 The November 2021 survey reported that “the percentage of afterschool programs that are physically open has grown steadily, from 19% in the spring to 49% over the summer to 68% now.”

-So it is safe to say that after-school programs are increasingly happening in America.
-Some of them are happening remotely, and more resources are available to those who need them.
-They are nowhere near operating at the same capacity as before, only serving about half the amount that they did before the pandemic.
+So it is safe to say that afterschool programs are increasingly happening in America.
+Some are happening remotely, and more resources are available to those who need them.
+However, they are nowhere near operating at the same capacity as before, only serving about half the amount they did before the pandemic.

-Much like other educational programs and learning environments, students and teachers have had to adjust to a new way of learning and operating.
-It seems like nothing will return to the way it was before, but many things are up and running with the new adjustments in place.
-After-school programs are no exception.
+Like other educational programs and learning environments, students and teachers have had to adjust to a new way of learning and operating.
+It seems like nothing will return to how it was before, but many things are up and running with the further adjustments.
+Afterschool programs are no exception.
 And we have more need for additional educational support than ever before, with many students experiencing learning loss.